SAP-samples/abap-cheat-sheets/06_Dynamic_Programming.md

 ASSIGN NEW zcl_demo_abap_objects( )->('PUBLIC_STRING') TO <fs>.

 "ELSE UNASSIGN addition
-"If ELSE UNASSIGN is specified in the context of dynamic assignments/accesses, "no memory area is assigned to the field symbol.
-It is unassigned after "the ASSIGN statement.
+"If ELSE UNASSIGN is specified and assignment does not work in the context "of dynamic assignments/accesses, no memory area is assigned to the field "symbol.
+It is unassigned after the ASSIGN statement.
 "Note: For the static variant of the ASSIGN statement, i.e. if the memory area "to be assigned following the ASSIGN keyword is statically specified, the addition "ELSE UNASSIGN is implicitly set and cannot be used explicitly.